Volkswagen Arteon Shooting Brake Interior Layout & Technology | Top Gear

 What is it like on the inside?

-Very much typical Volkswagen in here, which is to say neatly designed and easy to operate.
+Very much typical Volkswagen in here, which is to say neatly designed, easy to operate and nicely made.
 Lots of room for adults – five if you wish – each getting a generous amount of leg- and head-room, and materials that feel solid and durable inside.
 Good seats, storage, connectivity… everything a growing family needs.

 All models get a customisable 8.0-inch (10.25-inch in upper spec) digital display in place of conventional instruments, configurable to show nav or entertainment choices as well as digitally described instrumentation.
 And as ever, we always came back to a view that simulates traditional dials.